FRC5190/2020Training/kotlin/calculator.md

 ## Instructions

-1. Create a new project and a new Kotlin file.
+1. Create a new project called `Calculator Program` and a new Kotlin file within your project.
 Name the file `Calculator`.
 2. Create you `main` method
 3. Create four new methods within your file that will compute and return the sum, difference, product, and quotient of two numbers passed to them.
 4. Initialize two variables in your `main` method and send them to each of the methods.
 In the `main` method, print the return value of each method.